-DES MOINES ART CENTER GROUNDS WALKING GUIDE Welcome to the Des Moines Art Center!
+Welcome to the Des Moines Art Center Grounds!

 This walking guide navigates the sculptures on the grounds of the Art Center nestled in Des Moines' Greenwood Park.
-The guide includes information about the sculptures as well as open ended activities that provide pathways for exploring art without the use of materials or expertise.
+The guide includes information about the sculptures as well as open ended activities that provide pathways for exploring art on your own.

 As a reminder, when experiencing the sculptures, please don't touch, climb, or sit on them, with a couple of exceptions.
-Guests may enter the structures built by Andy Goldsworthy and walk on and sit on areas of the installation by Mary Miss.
-THANK YOU If you encounter other visitors on the grounds of the Art Center, please be sure to follow all recommended social distancing guidelines.
+Guests may enter the structures built by Andy Goldsworthy and interact with the Free Little Art Gallery.